Japanese migration to Thailand: Culture

 One of the most widely read Japanese expatriate publications in Thailand is DACO magazine.
 It was started in 1998 by Mikio Numadate, an Aomori native and resident of Thailand since 1986.
 It is distributed for free, often in ramen shops along Sukhumvit Road which attract a primarily Japanese clientele.
 He also started a Thai-language version of DACO in 2003 to introduce Japanese culture to people in Thailand.
 J-Channel FM 93.75, a 24-hour Bangkok-based radio station, also broadcasts in Japanese roughly 30 percent of the time since 2004.
 It has many bilingual DJs of mixed Thai and Japanese ethnicity, and much of the Japanese content, especially J-pop, also finds listeners among local Thai people.

 A number of Japanese and Thai books and films contain portrayals of Thailand's Japanese community.
 Thommayanti's novel Khu Kam depicts a Thai woman's relationship with an Imperial Japanese Army officer during the Japanese occupation of Thailand.
 It was adapted numerous times for television and film, including in 1996 as Sunset at Chaophraya.
 A more recent tale is Hitonari Tsuji's novel Sayonara Itsuka, the story of an affair of a Japanese woman in Thailand and a married Japanese salaryman, which was also adapted for film in 2010.
 Ayutthaya's Japanese community was portrayed in the 2010 Thai film Yamada: The Samurai of Ayothaya, starring Seigi Ozeki and Buakaw Por.
 Pramuk.
 A Thai fictional work on the subject of Japanese prostitutes, The memoir of Keiko Karayuki-san in Siam, had its English translation published in 2003.

-The Thai populace has embraced Japanese products, as evidenced by the popularity of Japanese food.
+Thai culture has significant connections to Japanese culture in terms of cuisine, customs, and traditions.
+Thailand is also a strongly Japanophilic country as cuisine, fashion and lifestyle has been sharply influenced by Japanese immigration.
+The Thai populace has openly embraced Japanese products, as evidenced by the huge popularity of Japanese food, fashion, television shows, music, video games and anime.
 Thailand is the largest ASEAN importer of Japanese food.
 The number of Japanese restaurants in Thailand has risen from 1,803 in 2013 to 3,004 in 2018.
 Only four of Thailand's 76 provinces lack a Japanese restaurant.